ENGIE is a partner of the French Open

-Roland-Garros as if you were there!
-For the 4th consecutive year, ENGIE is the sustainable development partner of the French Open and is actively working to make the Roland-Garros tournament an example in terms of an eco-responsible event.
+The French Open just as if you were there!
+For the 4th year running, ENGIE is THE sustainability partner of the French Tennis Federation and it is working to make the French Open a model event in terms of eco-responsibility.

-As a committed promoter of biodiversity and environmental education, the ENGIE Foundation began working last year with the French art collective Parti Poétique and the French Tennis Federation to reintroduce bees and install 4 permanent hives on the roof of the Club des Loges at Roland-Garros.
+The ENGIE Foundation is committed to promoting biodiversity and raising environmental awareness.
+It has joined forces with a French artists’ collective, Parti Poétique, and the French Tennis Federation to reintroduce bees and install permanent hives on the roof of the Club des Loges building at Roland-Garros.

-Thanks to the ENGIE Foundation, Roland-Garros enjoys a 5th hive this year.
-From now on, more than 300 000 bees are gathering on the roof of the Club des Loges de Roland-Garros.
-Several harvests have already taken place in previous editions.
+Thanks to the ENGIE Foundation, Roland Garros has a sixth hive this year.
+As a result, more than 360,000 bees are foraging ion the roof of the Club des Loges Garros.
+Several harvests have been carried out in previous years.

-Embracing the principle of Urban Pollination, Parti Poétique was set up in 2004 to install beehives in public spaces to raise public awareness of the important environmental role played by bees.
-After three years of operation, the pots of Honey produced in Roland-Garros are available.
+Parti Poétique was founded in 2004 to promote the principle or urban pollination.
+It installs beehives in public spaces to raise general awareness of the importance of the role played by bees in our environment.
+After three years of operation, pots of Roland Garros honey are available.

 ENGIE, the energy partner of Roland Garros, is sending Green Teams to the tournament.
 Their role is to help spectators discover a number of sustainable development initiatives, in an original way.